Statement about loot boxes / loot crates

 A player buys a loot box with Dankort / Visa card or another payment method, and receives a box of virtual items.
 These fictional items may both have a lower or a higher (relative) value than the amount paid for the loot box.

-2. There must be an element of coincidence
+- There must be an element of chance

-3. There must be a win (if the prize is a virtual item, it should be able to translate it into financial terms)
+- There must be a prize (if the prize is a virtual item, it should be able tobe converted into monetary value)

 Are loot boxes covered by the gaming act?